4 Reasons Why Brick-and-Mortar Will Survive and Thrive in 2021 and Beyond

 Just over 82 percent of consumers say they’d spend more to support local businesses after the pandemic.

-At FieldStack, we analyze how shoppers are constantly changing their expectations for retailers.
+At FieldStack, we analyze how shoppers are constantly changing their expectations of retailers.
 Many consumers identify their “last and best” shopping experience as the litmus by which they judge future transactions.

-Moving forward, there is no choice — retailers now must use the same omnichannel practices used by the leading retail brands.
-These consumers — and I mean you, me and our neighbors — have experienced “Choose My Store” at Home Depot.
+Moving forward, there is no choice — retailers now must use the same omnichannel and Lean Retail Practices used by the leading retail brands.
+These consumers — and I mean you, me, and our neighbors — have experienced “Choose My Store” at Home Depot.
 We’ve used curbside pickup at Dicks, or same-day delivery at Target.
 And that’s what we expect from every retailer now.

-FieldStack retail management software is making this possible with immediate ROI and the urgency that consumers are demanding.
-In my next post, we’ll discuss the leading trends that are defining retail in 2021, and how FieldStack will enable your chain to meet them.
+FieldStack Lean Retail Platform makes this possible with immediate ROI and the urgency that consumers demand.
+In my next post, we’ll discuss the leading trends defining retail in 2021 and beyond, and how FieldStack will enable your chain to meet them.